Accounting Cost Behavior

 5,000

-When two variables are known, we may use them in the cost formula:
+When the two variables become known, we can use them in the cost formula:

 Y = F + V x X,

-where F is fixed costs, V is variable cost per unit, and X is production level (may be different values).
+where F is the fixed cost, V is the variable cost per unit, and X is the production level.

 So, the cost formula looks like this: